farlenkov/javascript-submodules/README.md

-# Shared code for Obsidian plugins with Svelte
+# Reusable code for Obsidian plugins build with Svelte